 WeGO Membership Application Process

 Cities and Local Governments around the world are eligible to become members of WeGO.
-As of April 29, 2015, WeGO has 82 Full Members and 9 Associate Members.
+As of March 23, 2017, WeGO has 111 member cities.

 1. Full Member: A city which attended the Inaugural General Assembly or whose membership application was approved during the Executive Committee Meeting